 The transport systems in London are iconic – whether it is a black cab, red double-decker bus, the legendary tube, or even sampling London’s grab `n go bikes for hire – affectionately known as `Boris bikes`.
 It’s not always cheap, but London’s transport network is one of the best in the world.

-You can also head to the underground Postal Museum, where you can also take a ride on one of the orginal postal trains that travelled all over London for 75 years delivering post
+You can also head to the underground Postal Museum, where you can also take a ride on one of the original postal trains that travelled all over London for 75 years delivering post

 6. Picnic in the Parks